mathiscode/helio-api-boilerplate/README.md

 git clone --depth=1 https://github.com/mathiscode/helio-api-boilerplate.git
 cd helio-api-boilerplate
-cp .env.example .env # use the example environment; modify as needed yarn # to install dependencies yarn run server # for development yarn start # for production
+cp .env.example .env # use the example environment; modify as needed yarn # to install dependencies; or npm install yarn server # for development; or npm run server yarn start # for production; or npm start
 ```

 ## Mods